alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

     Additionally, we also link together identical worlds across multiple agents' belief.
-This implies that inconsistencies in ordering are visually represented as crossing lines, and that "the wider the cross, the more different the agents' beliefs are\".
+This implies that inconsistencies in ordering are visually represented as crossing lines, and that "the wider the cross, the more different the agents' beliefs are".

 -   We also suppose, for clarity, that the possible worlds present in the belief orders are merely representative of an equivalence class,